WorldlineNordics/payment-api-spring-demo/docs/worldine-online-payments-acceptance-javascript-api.md

-# Worldline Online Payments Acceptance JavaScript
+# Worldline Online Payments Acceptance JavaScript API

 ## Integration with the API
 There are two methods for calling on the API for processing with the Device Payment API